ta0kira/zeolite/README.md

   functions because the full type where the call originates isn't defined.
 - The category's own definition and `unittest`s are exempt from visibility requirements.
+- `visibility all` will prevent functions from being called outside of the category itself and `unittest`.
+- `visibility any` will prevent functions from getting called in `@category` functions but not anywhere else.

 ### Builtins